-How to make Thalappakatti Mushroom Biryani
+How to Make Easy Mushroom Biryani Recipe in Thalappakatti Style

 Wash the Seeraga Samba Rice a couple of times and soak it in enough water for 20 minutes.